salmanbao/FabricWebApp/README.md

 -   The command

-        make down-full

-    brings down all services and delete all volumes.
-This clears all state (of peers, orderer, CAs, web server, etc).

--   The command

-        make down && make rm-state-volumes && make up
+        make down && make rm-state-volumes && make initialization && make up

     is a convenient single command you can use after stopping services to reset all services back to a clean state and restart them, following the services' logs.
-There is typically no need to delete the persistent `node_modules` directory (contained within the fabricwebapp_webserver_homedir_node_modules docker volume and deleted by the `make rm-node-modules` command) because it is not likely to qualitatively change or be corrupted (though that does happen sometimes during development for various reasons).
+There is typically no need to delete the persistent `fabricwebapp_com_example_www__node_modules_volume` volume because it is not likely to qualitatively change or be corrupted (though that does happen sometimes during development for various reasons).
 Note that the web server service in `docker-compose.yaml` does execute the command `npm install`, so any updates to `web/server/package.json` should automatically take effect.

+-   The command

+        make build-chaincode

+    builds the chaincode in a separate service, and succeeds or fails quite quickly.
+This is used to avoid the slow startup of the peers and other services needed to have the chaincode compile in the "real" way as in a production environment, and instead be able to iterate quickly when working on the chaincode.

 ### Viewing Stuff